Jack Suwinski Preview, Player Props: Pirates vs. Brewers

-Jack Suwinski -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the mound, on September 4 at 6:35 PM ET.
+Jack Suwinski -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 5 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cardinals.
+He hit a home run while going 2-for-4 in his most recent game against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers